OCA/wms/README.md

 ## Advanced barcode scanner

-Decouple transnational Odoo documents and flows toward an efficient shop-floor process.
+Decouple transactional Odoo documents and flows toward an efficient shop-floor process.
 Do not rely on finding the proper operation to process, but scan location and package to deduce what to do with it.
 Proceed with operation by machine type or zone rather than Odoo document.
 Get optimized path computed properly.

 Configure your barcode menu, chose which scanning process to apply to each operation, allow to process several operation type within a same barcode menu.